codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 ### Extensions

-Sandpack uses CodeMirror behind the hood to provide a nice editor.
-You can extend the editor with your own extensions, like [`@codemirror/autocomplete`](https://www.npmjs.com/package/@codemirror/autocomplete).
+Sandpack uses CodeMirror under the hood to provide a nice editor.
+You can extend the editor with any CodeMirror extensions, such as [`@codemirror/autocomplete`](https://www.npmjs.com/package/@codemirror/autocomplete).

 ```jsx
 <SandpackProvider template="react">